 Any doubts or disputes arising from application or interpretation of these Regulations shall be resolved by the Executive Secretary in consultation with the Members of the Commission.
 In making any decision as to the application or interpretation of the Regulations, the Executive Secretary will take account of the application or interpretation proposed by any relevant employee.
 However, any decision made by the Executive Secretary in respect of the application or interpretation of these Regulations having consulted with the above parties, will be final.

-Situations involving the Executive Secretary shall be resolved by the Chairperson in consultation with Members of the Commission.
+Situations involving the Executive Secretary shall be resolved by the Commission Chairperson in consultation with Members of the Commission.

 All matters not foreseen in these Regulations that materially affect the operation of the Secretariat or the working conditions of the employees shall be brought to the attention of the Commission by the Executive Secretary.